coder580/autoclicker/README.md

-an easy to use autoclicker
+a simple easy to use autoclicker that just uses xdotool